Blog | CIO/CTO

 No longer is your next competitor going be only an established player in your industry.
 It might very well emerge in the shape of a nimble and highly funded player from another industry or from a tiny startup born a few years ago.

 Ford and Suzuki have a new challenger in Tesla.
-Blackberry’s market share has cornered by Apple and Google.
+BlackBerry’s market share has cornered by Apple and Google.
 AirBnB is worth more than massive global hotel chains that have been in business for decades.

 If the earlier advantages were availability of capital and geographical location the newer advantages are all about SMAC (Social, Mobile, Analytics, and Cloud).